 Naturally, excellent build quality is to be expected from a company with nearly 94 years of audio experience.
 The metal headband and aluminum yokes elevate durability above the competition.
 (See the Audio-Technica ATH-M line.)
 Tactile, isolated clicks notify the user of how many notches the headband has been adjusted.
 Its architecture is so finely tuned that extended listening doesn’t pose a problem.
 Want more craftsmanship?
 Confidence-inspiring stress relievers are housed on each end of the cable.

-As aforementioned, the removable 3.5mm to 2.5mm cable is an odd choice.
+The removable 3.5mm to 2.5mm cable is an odd choice.
 Its manageable form factor makes moving around while tethered a breeze.
 If 1.25 meters isn’t enough, it stretches up to three meters.
 A locking mechanism for the cable would have been a nice detail.
 However, the physical connection is strong enough that random ejection shouldn’t occur.
 Cable sizing is proportional to the headset, which prevents a feeling of unwieldiness.

 Warning: The DT 240 Pro have a knack for getting caught on things.
 The cable then catapults back towards the listener, potentially running a b-line to the face.